The Dark repo contains multiple services and compilation targets. For OCaml, here's how the various directories intersect, and what language they use:

 lib- build directory used by Bucklescript

-libshared- a small set of types that are shared between the backend and client.
-New and in-progress.
+libshared- a small set of types that are shared between the old backend and client.
+This will be merged into the client once the old backend is removed.

 node_modules- installation dir for